-Timor-Leste is one of the poorest countries in the world, with around half of the population living below the poverty line.
-Decades of civil unrest has damaged health infrastructure and led to an acute shortage of medical personnel, including appropriately trained eye health workers.
+Timor-Leste is one of the poorest countries in the Asia-Pacific, with around half the population living below the poverty line.
+Decades of civil unrest destroyed important health infrastructure and there is an acute shortage of medical personnel.

 - Performed 773 cataract operations and 259 other sight-saving or improving interventions

 - Trained 44 nurses and clinic support staff and 121 community health workers

 We worked in partnership with The Fred Hollows Foundation New Zealand to achieve these results.

 Our program in Timor-Leste is managed by The Fred Hollows Foundation New Zealand, and the focal point is the purpose-built National Eye Centre, which opened in 2012 in the capital, Dili.
 Funded by the Timor-Leste Ministry of Health, the Australian Government and The Fred Hollows Foundation, the centre is a far cry from the temporary operating theatre housed in a shipping container that preceded it.

 The National Eye Centre houses the country’s first comprehensive eye care service, including a dedicated operating theatre and outpatients’ clinic, a refraction clinic, an optical workshop, and offices to manage clinical and other eye health services.
 The Centre offers treatment to urban Timorese as well as to patients referred from district hospitals and rural clinics.
 It provides clinical and professional training to local nurses and technicians onsite and in district clinics through outreach.
 The Centre’s surgical team also conducts regular screening and surgery outreaches at selected district hospitals to reach patients who cannot afford to travel to Dili.